lpbayliss/ppml-editor/SPECIFICATION.md

 ---

-This specification is maintained by the PPSL Standards Committee.
+This specification is maintained by the PSML Standards Committee.
-For updates and errata, visit: http://ppsl.org/spec
+For updates and errata, visit: https://lpbayliss.github.io/psml/spec